zhelyan/kitchen-openvz/README.md

 # Kitchen::Openvz

-Use OpenVZ containers with test-kitchen
+Use OpenVZ containers with test-kitchen.

 ## Installation